Shridhad/Biblioteca/README.md

     This needs to stay a console application.
 For UI specifications with respect to design, colour etc use your own imagination
     We do not need a database at this point.

-NOTE: You don't need to submit this assignment using this TWU website, just share the GIT repository with your coach.